-22. (i.)
-When a behind has been won, any player on the defending side shall kick it off from within any part of the space indicated by the goal line and the kick off lines.

-(ii.)
-When the ball is being kicked off from behind, no player of the opposing side shall be allowed to come within ten yards of the kick off lines.
+- 22. (i.)
+When a behind has been won, any player on the defending side shall kick it off from within any part of the space indicated by the goal line and the kick-off lines. - (ii.)
+When the ball is being kicked of from behind, no player of the opposing side shall be allowed to come within ten yards of the kick-off lines. - (iii.)

-(iii.)
 In kicking off from behind, the ball shall be kicked clear from hand and foot.